 ✦ Hotel Cesenatico – A Grand Experience

-Some call it the Hotel Cesenatico because it stands out so much among the other Cesenatico hotel along the water.
+Some call it the Hotel Cesenatico because it stands out so much among the other Cesenatico hotels along the water.
 When I say stands out, I really mean stands right on up there with the some of the best hotels I have ever stayed at.
 It feels like a hotel designed by a cross between chic Chanel, Louie Vuitton, and Versace rolled into one!
 With marble floors, elegant chandeliers, and views of the Adriatic Sea and Beach, it truly is a work of art.
 I think I could live here!

 ✦ Hotel Cesenatico – A Grand Experience

 This Select brand hotel has done an amazing job at designing the only 5-star luxury hotel in Cesenatico.
 Since it was freshly built in 2013, the swimming pool was not quite finished while I was there, but should be by the time the summer season starts.
 I was invited to the grand suite where the ‘aperitivos’ (pre-dinner snacks) and drinks (especially Prosecco) were flowing, as well as the views from the rooms were spectacular.

 ✦ Hotel Cesenatico And The Realm of Taste

 Chef Alessandro Trovato (and his amazing kitchen staff) was pleased to welcome us to our suite with a full range of dishes, all made with traditional recipes revisited in a modern way and of course, they were all delicious!
 In the summer months, he opens up his restaurant onto the beautiful terrace overlooking the sea and the large outdoor pool.